evronm/marley/README.md

-# Introduction to Marley Framework
+# Introducing the Marley Framework for Picolisp

 ## Overview
-Marley is a framework for developers working on database-centric applications.
-It implements a highly efficient, declarative synatx for coupling database structures with front end structures.
+Marley implements a highly efficient, declarative DSL for coupling database structures with front end structures.

 The backend is written in picolisp, and the front end is plain javascript plus vanjs and umbrellajs.
 No state is maintained on the client (except, of course, client state).

+## Design Goals
+- Sensible, override-able defaults.
+- Declararative style - Also overridable!
+- Minimalism in code, documentation and testing.
+This maximizes flexibility.
+- Flexibility deserves its own bullet point.

 ## Prerequisites